10 Ways To Have A Stress-Free Christmas

 All of these and so many more can bring the essence of mindfulness into your day.
 From meditation to walking in nature after your dinner, to simply mindfully enjoying a chocolate with a warm cup of tea or cocoa on Christmas Eve.

-Christmas needn’t be stressful if you emphasize S.L.O.W into your day.
+Christmas needn’t be stressful if you emphasise S.L.O.W into your day.